SWvheerden/tari/RFC/src/RFC-0241_AtomicSwapXMR.md

    ENDIF
 ```

-Before `height_1`, Bob can claim this UTXO if Alice gives him the correct signature to complete the transaction.
+Before `height_1`, Bob can claim the Tari UTXO if Alice gives him the correct signature to complete the transaction.
-Before `height_2,` Alice can claim this UTXO.
-After `height_2,` Bob can claim this UTXO.
+After `height_1` but before `height_2`, Alice can claim the Tari UTXO.
+After `height_2,` Bob can claim the Tari UTXO.

 ### Negotiation